cryptomkt/cryptomkt-java/README.md

 ## Using the ParamsBuilder

-most client methods have a version that accepts a ParamBuilder.
+Most client methods have a version that accepts a ParamBuilder.
 This class makes easier to pass parameters, and is expected to recieve the same parameters as the parameterized version.

 ```java
 import com.cryptomarket.params.ParamsBuilder;